mami-project/draft-trammell-plus-legitimate-firewall/draft-trammell-plus-statefulness.md

 # Abstract Signaling Mechanisms

-The state machine in {{state-machine}} requires three signals: a packet (the first packet observed in a flow in the zero state), a consent signal (allowing a device to verify that an endpoint wishes a bidirectional communication to be established or to continue), and a stop signal (noting that an endpoint wishes to stop a bidirectional communication).
+The state machine in {{state-machine}} requires three signals: a packet (the first packet observed in a flow in the zero state), an association signal (allowing a device to verify that an endpoint wishes a bidirectional communication to be established or to continue), and a stop signal (noting that an endpoint wishes to stop a bidirectional communication).
 Additional related signals may also be